SP20BSE050/WeatherForecast/README.md

 # WeatherForecast
-Weather forecast application for semester project
+Weather forecast application for semester project. fully dressed usecase for check diagrame usecase has been uploaded. ssd for check weather has been uploaded.